cckssr/openbis-fork/lib-ro-crate/proposal/proposal.md

 - We would like to store the schema and metadata information in separate files and indicate the format of the file in `ro-crate-metadata.json`
 - Other serialization formats could be supported when using separate files
+- Adding methods for deleting to facade to have all CRUD operations

 # People